 In the end we will all have digital wallets, with more than one coin, perhaps with different benefits or different ways of using it.
 No more paper, in the future life I can't imagine paper currency.
 Not even in Japan :)

-I often talk about these incredible "genetic scissors" that have yielded a deserved Nobel Prize to its discoverers.
+I often talk about these amazing "genetic scissors" that yielded a deserved Nobel Prize to its discoverers.
 This method of editing DNA is already doing everything and more: last week I told you about the projects for resurrect the woolly mammoth combining its DNA with that of an Asian elephant.

 Of other applications (even bizarre) I have spoken in this post instead: from wine that does not cause hangover headaches to spicy tomatoes, through hornless bulls.
 Yet it is only the tip of the iceberg: CRISPR and its "heirs" such as the RRL developed by Harvard it will change everything, reaching the ability to optimize human beings.
 I do not question the ethics or the goodness of these changes, I just say that for me there will be.

 In a few years, a pregnant woman will be able to go to a geneticist to evaluate some "improvement options" for her unborn baby.
-This will obviously include the possibility of modifying critical genes, to reduce the likelihood of contracting diseases or suffering negative physical conditions.
+This will obviously include the possibility of modifying critical genes, to reduce the likelihood of contracting disease or suffering negative physical conditions.

 Metaverse and mixed realities